 Investors looking for an all-around easy-to-use, low-cost broker will find DEGIRO an excellent fit.
-While noticeable drawbacks include slow customer support, a sluggish options offer, and a lack of in-depth educational resources, all-in-all DEGIRO delivers a great package for everyday investors, including tier-one regulatory licenses, beginner-friendly trading platforms, extremely low fees, and a grade ETF offer.
+While noticeable drawbacks include slow customer support, a limited options offer, and a lack of in-depth educational resources, all-in-all DEGIRO delivers a great package for everyday investors, including tier-one regulatory licenses, beginner-friendly trading platforms, extremely low fees, and a grade ETF offer.
 I think this robust combination makes DEGIRO a winner for buy-and-hold investors.

 2. Interactive Brokers: Lowest fees and best for trust

 European investors looking for a highly trusted broker that has stood the test of time will find Interactive Brokers the best possible fit.
 Interactive Brokers was founded in 1978 and is one of the largest online brokerages in the world, with regulatory licenses in 11 tier-one jurisdictions, a superb capital position of $9 billion, the strongest security track record, and the lowest possible trading fees across all major asset classes.

 Interactive Brokers offers the lowest commissions and the largest list of stocks, ETFs, bonds, funds, options, futures, forex pairs, metals, on 150 markets, 90 stock exchanges, in 33 countries, all accessible from a single investor account.
 European users can enjoy this experience to the fullest thanks to Interactive Brokers’ local presence in the European continent and number of supported countries.